Freeman HR sends Braves to NLCS with 5-4 win over Brewers - NewsBreak

 Despite having fewer wins (88) than any other playoff team — and even two teams that didn’t make the postseason — the NL East champion Braves are headed back to the NLCS for the second season in a row.

-They hope to finish the job they came so agonizingly close to achieving a year ago, when they squandered a 3-1 series lead and lost in Game 7 to the eventual World Series champion Dodgers.
+Manager Brian Snitker's team hopes to finish the job it came so agonizingly close to achieving a year ago, when it squandered a 3-1 series lead and lost in Game 7 to the eventual World Series champion Dodgers.

 Atlanta hasn’t been to the World Series since 1999.